solenya-group/solenya/README.md

 Solenya was built to simplify front end web development.
 Its philosophy is to balance abstraction and pragmatism.
 More specifically, it features:

-* Typescript for Everything
+* Everything expressed in a single, powerful language
 * Intrinsic State Management

-## Typescript for Everything
+## Everything expressed in a single, powerful language

 Solenya, in part thanks to the excellent `typestyle` library, uses typescript to express everything, including HTML and CSS.
 This substantially reduces complexity.

-Due to habit and tradition, most people conduct web development in 3 different languages: Javascript for application code, HTML for UI, and CSS for styling.
+In comparison, most front end frameworks, despite putatively being "unified" development models, encourage development in 3 different languages: Javascript for application code, HTML for UI, and CSS for styling.
 This slows development down immeasurably, due to:

 * Limited abstractions in the languages
   * HTML and CSS are in reality used as impoverished unwieldy programming languages
-* Limitations interoperating between languages
+* Limited interop between languages
   * You can't for example parameterise some CSS style with an instance of a typescript class
 * Using multiple of anything, when a single thing will do
   * Especially when that thing is an entire language

-Typical approaches, rather than addressing the root of the problem, instead try to build yet more ad-hoc abstractions, with slightly-less-impoverished languages on top of the impoverished languages.
-So you get yet-another-template language reinventing looping constructs, or a layer of top of CSS where we're thrilled we get a feature like... variables.
+Rather than addressing the root of the problem, populist solutions appeal to developer tradition, doubling down on the flawed approach with more ad-hoc abstractions.
+"New" slightly-less-impoverished languages are built on top of the impoverished languages.
+Yet-another-template language reinventing looping constructs, or a layer of top of CSS where we're thrilled we get a feature like... variables.

 Another excuse for using 3 languages rather than 1 is the misnomer that this helps separate concerns.
-Separation of languages is not separation of concerns.
+Separation of languages != separation of concerns.
 In fact, the worst thing you can do if you care about separating concerns is to attempt to do so with a language lacking abstractions that make such separations possible.
-This is why css code bases (and scss) are littered with repetition, with invisible two-way dependencies with their accompanying code and HTML.
+This is why css code bases (and scss) are littered with repetition, with tooling-invisible two-way dependencies with their accompanying code and HTML.

 ### Static Typing